 The EPA and the Department of Energy have worked together on Energy Star since 1996, in order to promote home and business energy efficiency.
-According to Energy Star's website, the use of Energy Star approved products -- windows, heating and air-conditioning systems and insulation, for instance -- saved homeowners $17 billion in 2009, and avoided greenhouse gas emissions equivalent to 30 million cars.
+According to Energy Star's website, the use of Energy Star approved products -- windows, heating and air-conditioning systems and insulation, for instance -- saved homeowners billions of dollars since the inception of the program and avoided greenhouse gas emissions equivalent to millions of cars.

 Equipment that qualifies for energy tax credits

 Installing alternative energy equipment in your home such as solar panels and geothermal heat pumps, can qualify you for a credit equal to 30% of your total cost.
 The credit is available through the end of 2019.
 After that, the percentage steps down each year and then stops at the end of 2021.